sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 ## Note
 For now this process is assembling bacterial contigs that will be the scaffolds for binning as I am mostly interested in bacterial bins for prophage detection.
 Decontaminated/Trimmed sequences are in 1_QC_Reads/3_Decontaminated_DNA

+I have decided to do a little experiment.
+Initially, I had been planning on aligning all the reads of an individual to their assembled contigs for
+for bacterial binning but after talking to a colleague maybe per sample coverage file might give different bins.
+I will make a second bacterial binning
+folder for it 3_Experimental_bacterial_binning.

 ## Files